 The Lahu originally come from the Tibetan plateau and migrated gradually to Yunnan.
 They probably began moving into North Thailand in the 1870s or 1880s under pressure of Chinese domination.
-The Lahu are a strong independent and very diverse ethnic group who number about 60,000 in Thailand.
-They are located primarily in Chiang Mai and Chiang Rai provinces, but can also be found in considerable numbers as far south as Tak province.
+They are a strong independent and very diverse ethnic group who number about 60,000 in Thailand.
+Villages are located primarily in Chiang Mai and Chiang Rai provinces, but can also be found in considerable numbers as far south as Tak province.

 Their settlements are usually remote from roads and towns, due to their strong commitment to the maintenance of their traditional way of life.
 They probably are the most skilled hunters of all tribal groups.

 If you are interested to read about their hunting skill there is an excellent book called “Tracks of the Intruder” by Gordon Young.
 Young was the son of an American missionary and grew up with Lahu tribesmen in Shan State in Burma.
 It is a fantastic book.

 There are five sub-groups: Red, Yellow, Black, White and “Sheleh”.
 The Black Lahu is the largest sub-group, making up close to 80 per cent of the population.